Field Artillery Rationalisation Plan: Self-propelled tracked guns

 In September 2015, the Indian Ministry of Defense (MoD) selected Hanwha Techwin and Larsen & Toubro as preferred bidder to supply 100 K9 Vajra-T to the Indian Army after K9 outperformed 2S19 Msta-S and passed two-year trial.
 On 6 July 2016, India agreed in purchasing 100 K9 Vajra-T for $750 million.
 On 29 March 2017, The Government of India approved budget of $646 million for purchasing 100 K9 Vajra-T. A formal contract of $310 million was signed between Hanwha Techwin and Larsen & Toubro in New Delhi on 21 April.
 Hanwha Techwin will supply first 10 K9 Vajra-T, and 90 will be license produced in India by Larsen & Toubro.

 K9 Vajra-T consist 14 major Indian manufactured systems, 50% of component by value, which include Nub ammunition capable FCS and its storage, communication system, and environment control and NBC protection system.
 Additional systems were installed such as GPS (Gunner's Primary Sight) for direct firing capability, and South African APU, which was proven for desert operation—Korean APU was under development phase during Indian trial.
 The vehicle's overall design was modified to suitable for operation in desert and high temperature condition, including the change of firing rate to 3 rounds in 30 seconds.

 The Indian Army completed high altitude trials at Ladakh under cold climatic conditions.
-After satisfactory performance at high altitude terrain, the MoD is getting ready to place repeat order of 200 K9 Vajra-T worth ₹9,600 crore.
+After satisfactory performance at high altitude terrain, the MoD planned a repeat order of 200 K9 Vajra-T worth ₹9,600 crore.
 The new batch will equip enhanced engine suited for high altitude operation, and is expected to complete delivery by 2028.
 The proposal for first 100 units was cleared on 27 September 2022.
 In February 2023, Hanwha received an order for 100 vehicles.
 Additional order for 100 units are planned.
 In May 2024, a report suggested, another 100 units of the gun would be cleared after the formation of a new government after the 2024 Indian general election.
 The Cabinet Committee on Security cleared the purchase of 100 units on 12 December 2024.
+On 3 April 2025, L&T signed another contract with Hanwha Aerospace at $253 million to execute the order.
+The indigenous content of the system is expected to be over 60% for the order.